-Deborah Kobes is a senior director at JFF and the deputy director for JFF’s Center for Apprenticeship & Work-Based Learning.
+Deborah Kobes is a senior director at JFF and the interim director for JFF’s Center for Apprenticeship & Work-Based Learning.
 She focuses on expanding access to and success in high-demand careers.

 Deborah manages projects to develop innovative new educational and training models and to build capacity for program delivery among a range of organizations, from local training providers to state agencies.
 She seeks to create career pathways for women, people of color, and other populations that are underrepresented in high-demand sectors of the economy, such as technology, manufacturing, and construction.